Income Based Repayment: Your Questions Answered

 How To Save

-One way to establish a solid plan is to open a dedicated account which will be used only for your “IBR Tax Money”.
-This could be a savings account at your current bank, an online savings account, or online investment account.
+One way to establish a solid plan is to open a dedicated account which will be used only for your “IDR Tax Money”.

 Then set-up a monthly auto-deposit for your minimum recommended savings amount (or more).